orstewar/ist346-content/labs/F.md

 Notice how we've included `-f 2-tier.yml` to the command to specify that specific docker-compose file.
 1. Let's see what's running:
 `PS ist346-labs\lab-F> docker-compose -f 2-tier.yml ps`
-The output should reveal that a container named `nginx_webserver` is running.
+The output should reveal that a container named `nginx2` is running.
 Furthermore the container has TCP ports 22 and 80 in use, but only port 80 is exposed to the host `0.0.0.0:80 -> 80/tcp`
 1. Let's view our website:
-Open up a browser, like chrome on your host, and enter the following address: `http://localhost:80` you should see the **Fudgemart.com**
+Open up a browser, like chrome on your host, and enter the following address: `http://localhost:80`
-1. You should see the following website:
+1. You should see the **Fudgemart.com** website:
 ![Lab F 2 Tier Fudgemart Website Screenshot](images/lab-f-2-tier-fudgemart.png)

 ### Logging